Envira Gallery Documentation

 envira_dynamic( array( 'id' => 'custom-XXX', 'images' => '600,601,602' ) );

-Creating this type of dynamic gallery is a little more technical as the others as it requires direct access to your server files by creating directories inside your /wp-content
+Creating this type of dynamic gallery is a little more technical than the others, because it requires access your server files directly by creating directories inside your /wp-content directory.

-If you unsure what that actually means, it may be best to find an alternative option for creating your dynamic gallery.
+If you don’t have prior experience with WordPress directories, it may be best to find an alternative option for creating this type of dynamic gallery.

 Shortcode: